EFTEC/CacheOne/README.md

 # CacheOne
 CacheOne is a cache class of service for php.
-It supports Redis, Memcache and/or APCU.
+It supports Redis, Memcache, PDO and/or APCU.

 Unlikely other cache libraries, this library is based in group (optional).
 So it's suitable to invalidate a single key or an entire group of elements.